NoNoncense (NoNoncense v1.1.3)

 Nonces are unique values that are generated once and never repeated within your system.
 They have many practical uses including:

-• ID Generation: Create unique identifiers for database records, API requests, or any other resource in distributed systems
+- ID Generation: Create unique identifiers for database records, API requests, or any other resource in distributed systems.
+If this is your use case, have a look at Once.

-Locally unique means that the nonces are unique within your application/database/domain, as opposed to globally unique nonces that are unique across applications/databases/domains, like UUIDs.
+Locally unique means that the nonces are unique within your application/database/domain, as opposed to globally unique nonces (like UUIDs) which are unique across all applications and domains.

 Read the migration guide